20 Highest-Rated Books on Goodreads

 Set in Germany from 1939 to 1943, The Book Thief tells the story of Liesel, who uses storytelling and the power of the written word to help her family escape the horrors of the Nazi regime.
 With a 4.36 average from approximately 1.4 million ratings, Markus Zusak’s 2006 bestselling historical novel remains one of the highest-rated books on Goodreads.

 Boasting a 4.46 average from around 1.8 million ratings, Kathryn Stockett’s 2009 novel remains one of the highest-rated novels on Goodreads.
 Set in 1960s Mississippi, it tells the story from three distinct points of view: Skeeter, a well-to-do young white woman who just returned from college, wanting to be a writer; as well as Aibileen and Minny, two African-American maids who work for white families.
 Together, the maids work together to share their disquieting personal stories with Skeeter about the mistreatment of black maids at the hands of their white bosses.
-Here are 12 books you need to read before you watch the movies.

 The Fellowship of the Ring

 The first book in J.R.R.
-Tolkien’s sweeping Lord of the Rings trilogy boasts a 4.35 rating from approximately 2 million ratings on Goodreads.
-The novel, which takes place in the fictional Middle-earth, tells the story of Bilbo Baggins, his fellow hobbits, and a magic ring.
+Tolkien’s sweeping Lord of the Rings trilogy boasts a 4.35 rating from approximately two million ratings on Goodreads.
+The novel, which takes place in the fictional Middle-Earth, tells the story of Bilbo Baggins, his fellow hobbits, and a magic ring.
 Fans appreciate the epic’s customary themes of good versus evil, friendship, and forgiveness, but with a decidedly fantastical touch.
 Have you read these books everyone lies about reading?

 A Game of Thrones (A Song of Ice and Fire #1)